TimothyElder/mise/README.md

 See [releases](https://github.com/TimothyElder/mise/releases) for full installation instructions.

-On macOS you can clone the source code and build:
+On macOS you can install from source:

 ```sh
 git clone https://github.com/TimothyElder/mise.git